-Ahh, Yu-Gi-Oh!.
+Ah, Yu-Gi-Oh!.
 Filled with wonderful Children's Card Games.
-It's not like anything in a series like this could scare you, ri — OH MY GOD WHAT IS THAT?!
+It's not like anything in a series like this could be scary — OH MY GOD WHAT IS THAT?!
 The following entries have their own page:

 - Yu-Gi-Oh!
 The Movie: Pyramid of Light

 - Yu-Gi-Oh!: Capsule Monsters

 - Yu-Gi-Oh!
 GX